ROCm/rocm-install-on-linux/docs/install/install-overview.rst

 A multi-version ROCm installation handles situations where users need multiple versions of ROCm on the same machine for compatibility with different applications and hardware, testing, and other use cases.
-For instructions, see :doc:`installing multiple ROCm versions<../install/install-methods/multi-version-install>`.
+For instructions, see :doc:`Installing multiple ROCm versions<../install/install-methods/multi-version-install-index>`.

 .. _rocm-offline-installer-creator: